krokedil/collector-checkout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2023.01.11    - version 3.4.0 =
+* Feature       - Adds shipping profile name setting option.
+Defaults to Shipping if Walley nShift Delivery is used but no profile name is entered.
+* Feature       - Adds support for Part activate invoice (activation on order row level).
+Can be used together with Partial Delivery for WooCommerce plugin.
+* Feature       - Adds support for new Walley Management API (used for order management).
+* Tweak         - Send shipping cost to Walley first when shipping is available in Woo.
+* Tweak         - Limit rounding fee to small amount.
+* Tweak         - Adds customer currency to validation url.
+Used to get correct store id in GET collector session request.
+* Fix           - Improve order total calculation in rounding fee logic related to Delivery Module settings.
+* Fix           - Try to set customer address and city if possible when collectorCheckoutCustomerUpdated JS event is triggered.
+* Fix           - Check if shipping object exists in Woo before trying to trigger update fee request to Walley (that is used to update shiping).
+* Fix           - Wait for the delivery module to load before calculating shipping.
+* Fix           - Check if session exists before trying to access it in wc_collector_get_selected_customer_type.
+To avoid PHP error.

 = 2022.10.24    - version 3.3.1 =
 * Fix           - Fixed a warning due to access before initialization.
 * Fix           - Fixed an error due to the session not being available.